 Teacher Hand Blessing

-Note: The ritual does not include exposure to dirty water.
-We pour purified water from the previous year over the hands and into the common bowl.
+Note: This ritual combines fresh water with water from the previous year that has been boiled and filtered.
+The combined water is poured over the hands into the common bowl.

 So too, our congregation today differs from the congregation that gathered water here last year, and the year before that.
 And yet, last year is still in our collective memory, and the year before, and the year before that.